Mirantis/fuel-docs/pages/about-fuel/0030-how-it-works.rst

 management system like Puppet to create scripts that can provide a configurable, reproducible, sharable installation process.

-In practice, that means that the process of using Fuel looks like 1-2-3:
+In practice, Fuel works as follows:

 1. First, set up Fuel Master Node using the ISO.
 This process only needs to be completed once per installation.

 2. Next, discover your virtual or phisical nodes and configure your OpenStack cluster using the Fuel UI.

 3. Finally, deploy your OpenStack cluster on discovered nodes.
-Fuel will do all deployment magic for you by applying pre-configured Puppet manifests.
+Fuel will perform all deployment magic for you by applying pre-configured Puppet manifests.

-All of this is desgined to enable you to maintain your cluster while giving you the flexibility to adapt it to your own configuration.
+Fuel is desgined to enable you to maintain your cluster while giving you the flexibility to adapt it to your own configuration.

 .. image:: /_images/how-it-works_svg.jpg